LukedeMunk/holoclock_v2/README.md

 Then use [this tool](https://randomnerdtutorials.com/install-esp32-filesystem-uploader-arduino-ide/) to upload the webserver files (.html, .css, etc.) to the ESP32.

-Connect to the `Configureer klok` network and fill in the password `clock1234`.
-Go to a browser and search for `192.168.4.1` and connect to a wifi network.
+Connect to the `Configure klok` network and fill in the password `clock1234`.
+Go to a browser and search for `192.168.4.1` (or `http://clock`) and connect to a wifi network.
 After a reboot, go to a (mobile) browser and search `http://clock`.
 Here you can control the clock.

 ## Questions or feedback?

 You can submit an issue if you have questions or feedback for this repository.
 If you are interested in more of my projects, checkout my [GitHub profile](https://github.com/LukedeMunk).
 If you are interested in hiring me, checkout my [LinkedIn](https://www.linkedin.com/in/luke-de-munk/) or [website](https://www.munkservices.com).
+Want to buy this product?
+Visit the [TechnicBuilds](https://technicbuilds.munkservices.com/) website.

 ## Authors